gordalina/composer-an-introduction/README.md

 ## Composer - An Introduction

-A presentation about composer to be given at [http://phplx.net](http://phplx.net) A live version is located at [http://gordalina.com/talks/composer](http://gordalina.com/talks/composer)
+A presentation about composer to be given at [http://phplx.net](http://phplx.net)

+## Online version

+You can find it at [http://gordalina.com/talks/composer](http://gordalina.com/talks/composer)